Scam Roulette Strategies and Why They Don't Work

 Problem #3: Not knowing when to stop

 As you might have already noticed, the probability of losing 9 or 10 bets in a row in one cycle is pretty low.
-And losing 100 of these cycles in a row also isn’t very probable.
+Even losing 1 out of 100 of these cycles isn't very probable.
 In fact, if you had a bankroll which allowed you to place 10 bets of in a row after losing all of the previous bets (from $1023 to $2046) and you wanted to win only $100, the probability of you succeeding would be:

 (1-(19/37)^10)^100 = 0.88 = 88%

 So, with a goal of winning $100, you would succeed with a probability of 88%.
 In the remaining 12% of cases, you would end up losing a significant portion of your bankroll and being unable to place another bet.

 With a goal of $200, your chance of reaching this would be 77.5%, with a goal of winning $500 it would be 52.8% and with a goal of winning $1,000 it would be 27.9%.
 As you can see, the probability of ending up winning decreases with higher targeted wins, which is, of course, logical.

 Problem #3 with the Martingale strategy lays in the fact that it tends to work at first, which causes players to become overconfident, thinking that the strategy will keep working forever.
 Unfortunately, that's not the case.
 If they keep using the Martingale strategy long enough, they will eventually lose the entire bankroll.

 If the players were able to recognize the right time to leave the casino, most of them would end up with a profit.
 However, there is no optimal time to stop playing, because there is no way of knowing when a losing streak is going to come.
 Additionally, there is no guarantee that the player won't lose everything in the first cycle of the Martingale strategy.